Characteristics of the German Language in AX Semantics

 inaccusative

-If you need lexicon entries for countries, write to the support about that and you will get them for German with automatic handling of determiners.
+If you need lexicon entries for countries, contact support about that and you will get them for German with automatic handling of determiners.

 Adjectives

-The adjectives in German are very regular.
+German adjectives are very regular.
 There should be no need to add a new adjective to the lexicon.

 Verbs